learn-co-students/nlp_bakeoff_vac_pandas/README.md

 After you have transformed your predictions into an array of letters, please pickle your predictions and label the file using you and your teammate initials seperated by an underscore followed by '_predictions.pkl'.

-> For example, if Erin and Joél were a team their pickled predictions would be called `'eh_jc_predictions.pkl'`.
+> For example, if Max and Greg were a team their pickled predictions would be called `'mb_gd_predictions.pkl'`.

 # Validate and Submit Your Predictions